After you've been dismissed

 Finding a new job is usually the best way to boost your confidence and stop any money worries.

-Temp jobs are often quicker to find and they might not ask why your last job ended.
+Temp jobs are often quicker to find and a new employer might not ask why your last job ended.

-You can use the Universal Jobmatch service on GOV.UK to look for a new job.
+You can use the Find a job service on GOV.UK to look for a new job.

 You might be able to get some money to help you find a new job.
 Read more about Access to Work grants for people with a disability, health or mental health condition.